-Are you a self-employed freelancer, contractor or consultant who is ready to take their business to the next level?
+If you’re a self-employed freelancer, contractor or consultant who is ready to take their business to the next level, you might be thinking about hiring your first employee.

 When you’re working on your own, often it gets to a point where you begin to think about how you can expand your business to increase your revenue.
 To achieve this, you’ll perhaps consider either automating some of your processes, subcontracting to other freelancers or employing staff.